-During the year, we have several experts visit each classroom and conduct observations.
-These visits help classrooms to run more effectively and offer staff support in their practice.
+During the year, we have several experts visit each classroom/setting and conduct observations.
+These visits help settings run more effectively and offer staff/providers support in their practice.

 Program Options: We offer a variety of program options to try and meet the needs of families within the communities we serve.
-Please ask a staff member to learn more about any of the following options: Home Visiting, center-based child care, home-based family child care, or center/school-based preschool.
+Please ask a staff member to learn more about any of the following options: center-based child care, home-based family child care, or school-based preschool.